rickykoter/CS1632_Deliverables/Deliverable3/README.md

 SubverseNavigateTest.java:

 As a user,

-I would like to be able to navigate between subverses So that I may find the subverse that best fit my current interests.
+I would like to be able to navigate between subverses,

+so that I may find the subverse that best fit my current interests.

 	testExploreVoatLink():
 		Given that a user is on the landing page for Voat